 - 3. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click pset5.zip, which you just created with that latter command, and then select Download.
 You should find that your browser has downloaded pset5.zip. - 4.
 In a separate tab or window, log into CS50 Submit3, logging in if prompted. - 5.
-Click Submit toward the window's top-left corner.
+Click Submit toward the window's top-left corner. - 6.
+Under Problem Set 5 on the screen that appears, click Upload New Submission.

-'''

-https://cs50.io/
+2 https://cs50.io/

-'''